Get 50 miles of free delivery with any Building purchase!

 After doing the pre-building of the treehouse shed, all the parts were loaded onto the truck and trailer along with a lift to help get the heavy walls up onto the platform.
 Early one morning, the Sheds Unlimited team started on their treehouse building adventure.
 They drove the several hours to Lauren’s home in Massachusetts.

 The team arrived early in the morning and began unloading the truck.
-First steps were to get the floor parts assembled up on the platform that was ready for the treehouse.
+The first steps were to get the floor parts assembled up on the platform that was ready for the treehouse.
 Within hours the shed on stilts had taken shape and was rising into the trees.

 So exciting!
 A dream was coming true!